felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > -- Brianna Wiest, *The Mountain Is You*

-I find the image below very telling.
-My learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 handwritten pages in my A5-sized journal.
+I find the next image very telling.
+What it shows is how my learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 handwritten pages in my A5-sized journal.
 This means I will get as much information from reading these 50 pages than from